ranjithwingrider/openebs-docs/docs/minio.md

   ```
   kubectl apply -f https://raw.githubusercontent.com/ranjithwingrider/solution-app/master/minio-distributed-cstor.yaml
   ```
-  This will create a MinIO application with 4 application replica  with single replica of cStor volume and capacity of 10Gi on cStor pool.
+  This will create a MinIO application with four (4) application replicas with single replica of cStor volume and capacity of 10Gi on cStor pool.

 <font size="5">Accessing MinIO</font>

-In a web browser, MinIO application can be accessed using the below way:
+In a web browser, MinIO application can be accessed using the following address:

 https://<Node_external_ip>:<Node_port>